duke-git/lancet/docs/convertor.md

 ### <span id="CopyProperties">CopyProperties</span>

-<p>Copies each field from the source struct into the destination struct.</p>
+<p>Copies each field from the source struct into the destination struct.
+Use json.Marshal/Unmarshal, so json tag should be set for fields of dst and src struct.</p>

 <b>Signature:</b>